OpenEuphoria/wxEuphoria/README.md

-# wxEuphoria "Project Leviathan"
+# wxEuphoria 3.1.2 alpha 1

-**Version 3.1.0 alpha 1**

 wxEuphoria provides bindings for [wxWidgets](https://www.wxwidgets.org/) in Euphoria.
 This project is an *all new library* written from the ground up to supercede the previous version at [SourceForge.net](http://wxeuphoria.sourceforge.net/).
 Such an effort is not without its challenges of course.
 For one thing, this library is *completely* incompatible with the original, but the new design makes developing with and for wxEuphoria easier than ever before.
-We also plan to keep this version up to date with wxWidgets as new releases are made available upstream.
+We also plan to keep this version up to date with wxWidgets as new releases are made available.

 ## Our Goals